matmalkowski/visualstudio-docs.pl-pl/docs/python/cpp-and-python.md

     }
     ```

-1. Struktury, który definiuje sposób C++ `tanh` funkcja jest udostępniana Python:
+1. Struktury, który definiuje sposób C++ `tanh_impl` funkcja jest udostępniana Python:

     ```cpp
     static PyMethodDef superfastcode_methods[] = {
-        // The first property is the name exposed to python, the second is the C++ function name
+        // The first property is the name exposed to Python, fast_tanh, the second is the C++
+        // function name that contains the implementation.
         { "fast_tanh", (PyCFunction)tanh_impl, METH_O, nullptr },

         // Terminate the array with an object containing nulls.